Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 <img src="06-Pricing_files/figure-html/forecast8-1.png" width="672" />

-It appears that several points are having an outsized influence on our model.
-We should evaluate them.
+It appears that several points are having an out-sized influence on our model.
+We should evaluate them individually.
 It may be OK to remove them from our model if their values appear to be influenced by some exogenous factor that we are not accounting for.
 Why might some of the points be influential?
 Perhaps it rained on a few of these dates and it depressed ticket sales.
 It might be reasonable to exclude these dates from the analysis.

 Table: (\#tab:forecast9)Influential Observations